eqbal/toptal_task/README.md

  - Ruby on Rails (-v 4.0.4)
  - jQuery
  - Rspec/Capybara/Selenium
- - Twitter Bootstrap
+ - Twitter Bootstrap 3.0

 Steps to run it locally:
 ---
     bundle exec rake db:migrate
+    bundle exec rake db:seed
     bundle exec rails s

+Please login as an admin (username: admin / pass: 1234) so you can check out all the admins features like tracking other accounts.

 Notes:
 ---

-- Please login as an admin (username:admin / pass:1234) so you can check out all the admins features like tracking other accounts.

 - I chose Rails 4 for this exercise for simplicity, but usually in production mode I use Sinatra/Grape/Rack for simple API calls.